Anderbone/myblog/content/posts/share-made-in-shenzhen.md

 She had been through a lot.
 I was about to leave Shenzhen at that time, and I hadn't gone roller-skating or seen a movie in a video hall yet, so I felt sorry for myself.

-The girl said, "Easy, I'll take you there.
+The girl said, "Easy, I'll take you there."

 It was the first time I had ever been to an ice skating rink, and it was huge, with lots of beautiful people skating there.